Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 8. Fish Bone Meal

 Fishbone meal is made from dehydrated fish bones containing phosphorus, calcium, and a little nitrogen.
-It’s great for flowering plants.
+It is especially useful for flowering plants, bulbs, and fruiting crops.

 9. Eggshells